 Slovakia, also known as the Slovak Republic, is a landlocked country in central Europe.
 It’s a relatively small country, split into three regions – Eastern, Central and Western, but it contains a multitude of sites of historical and cultural interest, with an observable history including finds, sites, buildings and monuments, that span from Early Palaeolithic and Slavic, to its recent history and the splitting of Czechoslovakia.

 Bratislava is Slovakia’s capital and largest city.
-The historical center of the city has been beautifully restored, and is packed with churches and palaces from Gothic, Baroque and Renaissance periods.
-It has hillsides with very charming neighborhoods and pretty cobblestone streets, and many cafés and restaurants – all of which can be viewed from the castle that sits above the city.
+The historical centre of the city has been beautifully restored, and is packed with churches and palaces from Gothic, Baroque and Renaissance periods.
+It has hillsides with very charming neighbourhoods and pretty cobblestone streets, and many cafés and restaurants – all of which can be viewed from the castle that sits above the city.

 UK: Not required for a stay of up to 90 days in duration.